PseudoDevs/IamGhost/FATAL7.md

-Last updated: 2024-04-02 16:50:54
+Last updated: 2024-04-02 16:51:27
-Random Quote: Difficulties are meant to rouse, not discourage.
-The human spirit is to grow strong by conflict. - William Ellery Channing
+Random Quote: It is the neglect of timely repair that makes rebuilding necessary. - Richard Whately